 Forfeited or lapsed shares or options

-The seven-year vesting date still applies to shares and options that have been forfeited or lapsed prior to seven years from the grant date if the other specified events have not occurred for those cases where the employer has elected the vesting date as the relevant date.
+The seven-year vesting date still applies to shares and options forfeited or lapsed prior to seven years from the grant date if the other specified events have not occurred where the employer has elected the vesting date as the relevant date.

-However, as such shares/options have been forfeited or lapsed prior to seven years from the grant date, the value of the shares/options at the seven-year vesting date is regarded as being nil because the share/option does not exist at that time.
+However, in this case, the value of the shares and options at the seven-year vesting date is regarded as nil because they did not exist at that time.

-Where an employer has included the value of a share or option it its payroll tax return based on the grant date and the grant is subsequently rescinded because the vesting conditions were not met, the employer may reduce the taxable wages in their current payroll tax return by the value of any previously declared share or option value.
+Where an employer has included the value of a share or option in its payroll tax return based on the grant date, and the grant is subsequently rescinded because the vesting conditions were not met, the employer can reduce the taxable wages in their payroll tax return for the relevant financial year by the value of any previously declared share or option value.
 This reduction in the taxable wages would not apply in circumstances where the employee decided not to exercise the option.